Visual Supports

 Worksheets

-A worksheet is a structured document for practicing or reinforcing a skill.
-It gives children a focused activity to work through on paper or on screen, and can also be used to check understanding or track progress.
+A structured document for practicing or reinforcing a skill.
+Can be completed on paper or on screen, and used to check understanding or track progress.

 Best for: